elasticpath/html5-reference-storefront/documentation/extending.md

 **base.profile.views.js**

 A view defines the regions where the model's data will render.
-To understand what regions are, think of an e-commerce web page's layout.
-The login, search, titlebar, and so on are all regions on the page.
+To better understand what regions are, think of the layout of an e-commerce web page.
+The login, search, title bar, and so on are all regions on the page.
 Each region can be comprised of multiple subregions.
-The module's view defines these regions while the module's model defines the data that gets populated in the regions.
+The data in the view's regions is populated by the module's model.
 Note that the view defines the regions, not the Storefront's look and feel, which is defined in the HTML5 Storefront's <a href="https://github.elasticpath.net/cortex/ui-storefront/blob/master/documentation/theming.md">theme</a>.

-Views extend Marionette.Layout: <code>var defaultLayout = Marionette.Layout.extend({</code>.
+A view's regions extend Marionette.Layout: <code>var defaultLayout = Marionette.Layout.extend({</code>.
-<a href="https://github.com/marionettejs/backbone.marionette/blob/master/docs/marionette.layout.md">Marionette.layout</a> provides the specify regions as functions, nest layouts and views, and so on.
+<a href="https://github.com/marionettejs/backbone.marionette/blob/master/docs/marionette.layout.md">Marionette.layout</a> provides a set of functionality to define regions, nest layouts, render layouts, organize UI elements, and configure events for the region.

 ```js
 define(function (require) {